 What is Hashimotos?

-Hashimoto’s thyroiditis is an autoimmune disease that affects women more often than men and can lead to several complications.
+Hashimoto’s thyroiditis is an autoimmune disease that affects women more than men and can lead to several complications.
 This is a condition that most commonly affects women, but it can also affect men.

-Autoimmunity starts for many reasons, including genetics, environment, toxins.
+Autoimmunity starts for many reasons, including genetics, environment, and toxins.
 Hashimoto’s thyroiditis is a common cause of hypothyroidism in people over 50.

-The condition is named after the Japanese physician that first described it, Dr. Hakaru Hashimoto, who published a paper titled “Anatomical and Clinical Observations on the Thyroid Gland” in 1914.
+The condition is named after the Japanese physician that first described it, Dr Hakaru Hashimoto, who published a paper titled “Anatomical and Clinical Observations on the Thyroid Gland” in 1914.

 The thyroid gland produces hormones that regulate the body’s metabolism, which controls how fast your body uses energy, makes proteins, and controls heart rate.